 This entire section of Romans (ch.
 9-11) is about how many of the Jewish people have rejected God’s plan of salvation through Christ.
 While God had formerly worked primarily through Israel, now he has chosen to work primarily through the Gentiles.
 We might imagine a Jewish person saying, “Why are so many Jews rejecting the message of Christ, if he really is the Jewish messiah?”
 Here, Paul is retorting, “The problem isn’t with the message or the messengers… The problem is with the hearers!
 You have rejected God’s message, when it was presented to you clearly.”

 For instance, in verse 16, Paul cites Isaiah 53:1 to demonstrate that God predicted how the Jewish people would largely reject the message of Christ.
 In verse 17, he affirms that people come to faith through hearing.
 However, in verse 18, he quotes Psalm 19:4 to demonstrate that God has spread his message globally through creation.
 Therefore, based on God’s general revelation (v.18), Paul claims that the Gentiles have heard of God to some degree.
-Paul’s point is this: If the Gentiles can understand general revelation about God through creation, then how much more should the Jews understand, when they have passages like Isaiah 53?
+Paul’s point is this: If the Gentiles can understand general revelation about God through creation, then how much more should the Jews understand, when they have passages like Isaiah 53 and messengers like those described in Isaiah 52:7?
 Finally, in verses 19-21, Paul observes how the OT predicted that Israel would miss out on God’s plan, because of their stubbornness (citing Deut.
 32:21; Isa.
 65:1-2).
 In other words, this entire section is an apologetic for the Jews—not for Gentiles who have never heard of Christ.